Physical Education Exercise Science (PEXS)

 - Provides opportunities for professional growth and leadership development

-- Helps to instill a healthy personal and professional spirit among the members and the other students in the department or school
+- Instill a healthy personal and professional spirit among the members and the other students in the department or school

-- Mentoring by Faculty Advisors that attend every meeting to provide direction
+- Mentoring by Faculty Advisors who attend every meeting to provide direction

 - Increased awareness of available resources and jobs in the field